PSBP-Library/PSBP/README.md

 ## `Transformation`

-How do we go from the *pure function level programming world* to the, potentially, *impure program level programing world*.
+How do we go from the *pure function-level programming world* to the, potentially, *impure program-level programing world*.

 Specifying capabilities is relatively simple.